douglin/cloud_ddns/README.md

 Part 2.
 Connecting Instances to the DNS
 An instance needs to be configured to resolve using the new DNS.
 The easiest way to do this is to configure the image(s).
 In the image, change /etc/resolv.conf and /etc/sysconfig/network-scripts/ifcfg-eth0 as described below.
 These changes can also be done for an individual instance.

-1. Edit /etc/resolv.conf
+Edit /etc/resolv.conf
   First, change resolv.conf as follows.
 The “nameserver_ip” can be either the fixed or floating IP of the DNS instance. search <domain_name>
   nameserver <nameserver_ip>
 For example:
   search cloud.mycompany.com
   nameserver 10.130.52.121

-2. Add PEERDNS=”no” to /etc/sysconfig/network-scripts/ifcfg-eth0
-Add a line, PERRDNS=”no”, to ifcfg-eth0.
-For example, type:
+Add PEERDNS=”no” to /etc/sysconfig/network-scripts/ifcfg-eth0.For example, type:
     echo "PEERDNS=no" >> /etc/sysconfig/network-scripts/ifcfg-eth0